GaryBlackbourne/Automated-Irrigation-System/doc/dev-diary.md

 Mutexes are removed because there is no global variable needs to be accessed simultaneously.

 I also created a function to calculate averages (`xAverage`) but it doesn't give accurate results.

+## 23/04/21

+The average counter function was providing false data because printf() received wrong arguments firs time, and some overflow error happened as well.
+After that fixed and some small simplification in the average counting function, we are getting correct results.

+`mainTask` is renamed to be `processTask` from now on, it represents the tasks purpose better.

+Measurements control is restored to the software timer, therefore more precise cycles can be achieved:
+  - `measureTask` is now suspends itself (again)
+  - timer is resuming it from a callback function

+I have looked through the code, and deleted unnecessary segments like mutex declarations, unused global variables etc.

+Defines have been created for further readability, and queue length has been decreased to 3, because 10 length queue was an overkill, and 3 is just enough.
+To be fair one is enough, because with default configuration, the queue doesn't hold more than one item at any time.
+3 is only for security.